50 photos from American life in the 19th century

 1864: Denver’s South Platte River during the Great Flood

-Tragedy struck Sheffield and surrounding regions in Colorado territory when, in 1864, a dam in one of four nearby reservoirs was breached, giving way to allow around 650 million gallons of water to escape in under an hour.
+Tragedy struck Sheffield and surrounding regions in Colorado territory when, in 1864, a dam in one of four nearby reservoirs was breached, giving way for around 650 million gallons of water to escape in under an hour.
 The flood—known as the Great Sheffield Flood—killed 240 people and left homes and other buildings drowning under as much as 26 feet of water.
 In this photograph, people in Denver stand along the shore of the South Platte river, which is rushing under the pressure of incoming water from the flood.

 1898: Gold diggers climb Chilkoot pass in Alaska